LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: System Model and Problem Formulation

 \subsection{Stackelberg Game Formulation}

-We formally model the sequential and interactive decision-making process as a dynamic MFSG to capture the inherent hierarchical relationship between the BS and UEs.
-In this game, the BS serves as the leader, making strategic decisions to optimize network-wide performance, while the UEs are followers that respond to the BS's actions to maximize their individual utilities.
+We formally model the sequential and interactive decision-making process as a dynamic MFSG as illustrated in Fig. \ref{fig: decisiontree}.
+In this game, the BS (leader) enforces macroscopic decisions to optimize network-wide performance, while the UEs (followers) retain the flexibility to optimize fine-grained transmission parameters based on local information and BS's guidance.
 Our objective is to develop a framework that facilitates the emergence of leader–follower policies, driving the system toward a desirable SE.

+As illustrated in Fig. \ref{fig: decisiontree}, the utility of each agent is coupled with the decisions of others\footnote{While we formulate UEs as homogeneous expected-utility maximizers to preserve analytical tractability and strict convergence guarantees, future extensions could integrate prospect-theoretic primitives \cite{Comment4} to accommodate bounded rationality and behavioral heterogeneity in more practical scenarios.}.
 Specifically, the utility for a follower $\UEn\in\mathcal{I}_t$ at time slot $t$ is defined as a weighted sum of transmission efficiency and its consistency with the leader's DCM:

 where $\varrho_1,\varrho_2$ are constants, $\xi\subscriptuet^{\rm rec}$ denotes the successfully received dPDUs from $\UEn$ at time slot $t$, and $\xi\subscriptuet^{\rm tx}$ represents the total number of transmission attempts made by $\UEn$. $C\subscriptuet$ quantifies the normalized Hamming similarity \cite{Hammingsimilarity} between the UE's transmission bitmap $a^{\rm bit}\subscriptuet$ and the BS's intended allocation bitmap $d^{\rm bit}\subscriptit$ (i.e., the bit-level representation of $d\subscriptit$ and can be directly derived from $a\subscriptbst$).
 In other words,